Celebrating Valentine's Day with a History of Chocolate

 I've only met a handful of students in my career who didn't like chocolate and not a single teacher who has ever turned it down.
 It's a subject that interests most people and can be revisited easily day after day.

-The original passage comes in three levels with several text features including headings, bold words, maps, photos, captions, and a word bank.
-In the article, students will learn about cacao trees, the history of chocolate, and how it is used today.
+This unit contains an original passage written on three levels and includes several text features such as headings, bold words, maps, photos, captions, and a word bank.
+In the article, students learn about cacao trees, the history of chocolate, and how it is used today.

 Practice one focuses on standards 1 - 3, which fall under "Key Ideas and Details" in a passage.
 These three standards ask students what the text is saying, the main idea and details, and how key events, ideas, or procedures work together.